 Saariselkä Inn’s Local Pub Panimo

 We were hooked on entry alone.
 This pub is like something from a fairytale.
-A brick corner fireplace warming the place, welcoming staff, wooden tables and benches, wood lights burrowed out of tree trunks, and homemade soup in a soup tureen to top it off.
+A brick corner fireplace warmed the place, welcoming staff, wooden tables and benches, and wood lights burrowed out of tree trunks.
+Homemade soup in a soup turns to top it off.

-Our first experience here was tame.
-We ate, drank, and then when it was time, checked into our digs.
+Our first experience here was tame; we ate, drank, and checked into our digs when it was time.

-Upon leaving, the owner told us that the next night (a Saturday), there was a bus of Norwegians coming in, and Karaoke was the agenda.
+Upon leaving, the owner told us that the next night a Saturday, a bus of Norwegians came in, and Karaoke was the agenda.
 To this day, no clue if the crowd was Norwegian or otherwise.
 What I can tell you is we had the best night out in here.
 It was one of those nights you cannot plan for.